 “We saw how he’d gained strength, how he was eating on his own, and we knew he was ready to go back into the wild,” says Torie.

-Once the pangolin was deemed fit for release, our team worked carefully with partners, including the Department of Natural Parks and Wildlife and African Parks, to choose a release site that was safe and provided enough food sources.
+Once the pangolin was deemed fit for release, our team worked carefully with partners, including the Department of National Parks and Wildlife and African Parks, to choose a release site that was safe and provided enough food sources.

 Strong enough to survive on his own again in the wild, the team fitted him with a transmitter and released him back into his natural habitat.

 “We followed him for a few days and saw that he was walking with his tail up, his hands up off the ground.
 He was finding his own food, he was finding nest sites, burrowing,” says Torie.
 “Seeing him do all of the things a pangolin should – it’s why we do what we do.”

 Report pangolin crime